cp3-llbb/ExTreeMaker/README.md

 # PyCharm configuration

+You need the professional edition of PyCharm.
+You can request a licence using your UCL mail address here: https://www.jetbrains.com/student

+## Project setup

+Launch PyCharm.
+On the welcome screen, choose 'Checkout from Version Control' and select Github.
+Follow the instructions, and checkout **your** fork of ``ExTreeMaker``.

 ## Deployment

 This steps indicate to PyCharm how-to copy your local files to ingrid.
 Go to File > Settings > Build, Execution, Deployment